-Migration often fosters resentment, but resentment of the British abroad often comes from other British people, in a kind of ‘us and them’ scenario.
-My research led me to investigate how the Brits in France have been portrayed in the media over the last decade.
+Migration often fosters resentment, but resentment of the British abroad is sometimes generated by other British people, in a kind of ‘us and them’ scenario.
+My research led me to investigate how the Brits in France have been portrayed in the media in the first decade of the 21st century.

 I chose a method of analysis known as corpus linguistics, whereby I looked for patterns of language across 69 newspaper articles that referred to the British in France.
 This kind of analysis highlights word associations that are statistically frequent, so researchers like me aren’t simply cherry picking examples to suit a theory.
 For instance, the words British and invasion were shown to have a strong association.
 Admittedly, the idea of a British invasion may well be tongue in cheek, but together with metaphors such as a wave, a flood, a deluge, a swelling army, they represent British property buyers as an uncontrolled mass entity.

 Many of the article writers were columnists who themselves lived in France.
 They often referred to other Brits as something to avoid; they even made vague attempts to categorise different expat types (although personally I prefer to use the term migrant).
 But if being different comes down to making clear what you are not, then what exactly is the wrong type of expat?
 Well, the more recent arrivals were described as inspired by cheap flights and the property they saw on TV.
 There were class inferences, although they were contradictory, ranging from the Ryanair crowd through Brummie mummies buying ketchup to put on their maigret to a slice of the home counties parachuted into the Périgord.
 In comparison, the longer-established residents were the acceptable ones, in one case described as not only welcome, but prized by the French.
 These are the ones who came because they loved France.
 So there was a clear ‘us and them’ division, between the old-timers and the newcomers.